pscally1005/pscally1005.github.io/_posts/bread/2024-07-02-cornbread.markdown

 - unsweetened applesauce
 - lemon
 - chili
+- cornbread
-Description: This cornbread is not only gluten free, but also super high in protein for a side.
+Description: This <a href="/misc/fake-healthy-foods#cornbread">cornbread</a> is not only gluten free, but also super high in protein for a side.
 It's a great protein/carb side to your dinner, especially with chili.
 It's a savory cornbread with diced chilies, grated cheese, and garlic powder, and tastes delicious on its own.
-Or you can have the classic combo of cornbread and <a href="/recipes/chili">Slow Cooker Chili</a>
+Or you can pair this cornbread with either <a href="/recipes/chili">Slow Cooker Chili</a> or <a href="/recipes/baked-beans">No Added Sugar Baked Beans</a> for a delicious meal
 Instructions:
 - Preheat your oven to 400F, and line an 8" square baking pan with parchment paper.
 Lightly spray the paper<br><br>